Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Duration ratio statistics and coplanarity

-Here we \emph{assume} the planetary candidates are in true systems around the same star, and ask what the distribution of duration ratios tells us about coplanarity.
-In the limit that all the planetary orbits within a system are circular and coplanar, the normalized impact parameters $b$ and semi-major axes $a$ have the relationship:
+Here we \emph{assume} the planetary candidates are in true systems orbiting the same star, and we investigate how the distribution of duration ratios depends on coplanarity.
+In the limit that all the planetary orbits within a system are circular and coplanar, the impact parameters $b$ and semi-major axes $a$ have the relationship:

-where $1$ signifies an interior planet and $2$ signifies an outer planet.
-Thus we expect that $b_2$ will be larger than $b_1$ in systems where both planets are quite coplanar and both transit.
-Conversely, we note that for the Kepler-11 g/e and Kepler-10 b/c and pairs, the observed $b_2$ is smaller than that given by equation~\ref{eqn:brat}, which means the orbits must be non-coplanar, to at least 1 degree and 5 degrees, respectively.
+where ``in'' signifies an interior planet and ``out'' signifies an outer planet.
+Thus we expect that $b_{\rm out}$ will be larger than $b_{\rm in}$ in systems where both planets are close to coplanar and both transit.
+At the other extreme, planets around the same star may be sufficiently misaligned to destroy such correlations, which requires a typical mutual inclination $i \gtrsim R_\star / a$, where $R_\star$ is the host's radius and $a$ is a typical semi-major axis.
+In that case, both $b_{\rm in}$ and $b_{\rm out}$ would be drawn from the same distribution, and $b_{\rm in}$ would be larger than $b_{\rm out}$ half the time.
+Such a cases have been observed, for instance: in the Kepler-11 e/g and Kepler-10 b/c pairs, the observed $b_{\rm out}$ is smaller than that given by equation~(\ref{eqn:brat}), and the orbits must deviate from coplanarity by at least $1^\circ$ and $5^\circ$, respectively, for these particular pairs.
 Thus we expect the distribution of impact parameters can help us determine the distribution of mutual inclinations.
-For this method to have sensitivity, the typical mutual inclination must be $i \lesssim R_\star / a$, where $R_\star$ is the host's radius and $a$ is a typical semi-major axis.
-We find below that, somewhat surprisingly, planetary systems are flat enough to fulfill this requirement.